intltechventures/Consulting.Project.Tools/Assessments/InfrastructureAssessmentChecklist.md

 - Mapping Docments:
-  + Technologies to Technology Reference Model
+  + Technologies to Technology Reference Model Categories
   + Technologies to Applications
   + Applications to Capabilities